 If you want to increase your ability to burn fat—especially around the abdominal area, where it can be especially stubborn—then exercise is a must.
 Strength training (like weight lifting) builds lean muscle tissue and increases basal metabolic rate (BMR), which means more calories burned even when not exercising.

 Stress, cortisol, and insulin all work together to make you gain weight.
 When your body is under stress, you release cortisol; this sets off a cascade of events that causes insulin to spike—which tells your body to store fat rather than burn it (10).
-So the more stressed out you are (or the less able you are to manage it), the more insulin resistant your cells become because they don’t want any glucose flowing through them; they only want carbs in their ideal form (complex carbohydrates like vegetables).

 Exercise helps with stress relief by releasing endorphins into the bloodstream, which lift your moods and reduce pain-inducing inflammation throughout the body.
 Other ways to relieve stress include meditation, yoga, and simply taking some time out of your day to do something that makes you happy.